mhrons/mhrons.github.io/docs/pv_smooth.md

 - specific accumulation capacity ΔGX=max(GX)-min(GX) by \eqref{eq:4},
 - specific IPLPF-accumulated throughput by \eqref{eq:5}.

-These 3 values define the specific accumulation rate. ***Using a reference LPF, the specific accumulation rate of IPLPF smoothing quantifies the solar intermittency.***
+These 3 aggregates define the specific accumulation rate. ***Using a reference LPF, the specific accumulation rate of IPLPF smoothing quantifies the solar intermittency.***

 ### Smoothing by IPLPF vs LPF
 Global irradiance GI measured, filtered by LPF and by IPLPF, and the specific energy GX accumulated by filters: